wata727/pahout/README.md

       --no-ansi                      Disable ANSI output -n, --no-interaction               Do not ask any interactive question -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

-Help:
-  A pair programming partner for writing better PHP
 ```

 You can also change the configuration by preparing a configuration file called `.pahout.yaml`.